 Blackberries, just like strawberries and blueberries, are safe for chicken consumption.
 Unlike other produce such as bell peppers and green potatoes, blackberries do not have chemicals that are dangerous to chickens when ingested.

-In addition, blackberries are also soft and mushy.
+In addition, blackberries are soft and can easily be broken down by chickens.
 This means that your chickens will have no trouble eating and digesting them.

 In fact, your chickens might have a good time munching on blackberries.
 However, this does not apply to all of our feathered friends as the personal preference of your flock still has a say.